How End-to-End Encryption Works in WebRTC Video Calls

 Transmission

 The encrypted data is transmitted over the network, safeguarded against unauthorised access and tampering.
-Even if an attacker manages to intercept the data, they will not be able to decrypt it without the shared secret key.
+Even if an attacker intercepts the data, they cannot decrypt it without the shared secret key.

 Decryption

-Upon receiving the encrypted data, the recipient uses their private key and the sender's public key to derive the same shared secret key used for encryption.
-The recipient then uses this secret key to decrypt the data, restoring it to its original form.
+On receiving the encrypted data, the recipient uses their private key and the sender's public key to derive the same shared secret key used for encryption, then uses it to decrypt the data and restore it to its original form.

 Secure communication